-Tru64 UNIX and TruCluster Software Products Patch Kit Installation Instructions
+Tru64 UNIX and TruCluster Software Products Patch Kit Installation Instructions December 2001 Product Version: Tru64 UNIX Patch Kits for the kit you are installing.

-May 2001

-Product Version: Tru64 UNIX Patch Kits

 This manual provides instructions for installing and removing patches using the dupatch utility, which is included with Tru64 UNIX and TruCluster software patch kits.
 It also describes baselining techniques and provides other information for working with patches.